 Ψ 989 out of 2,700 patients requiring neurosurgery have been waiting more than six months,

-Professor Orla Hardiman, consultant neurologist in one of the biggest hospitals in Ireland, mentioned that with only 33 neurologists in Ireland, Mongolia has more than Ireland has, despite having fewer inhabitants!
-(Mongolia has approximately 1 million less inhabitants than Ireland).
+Professor Orla Hardiman, a consultant neurologist in one of the biggest hospitals in Ireland, mentioned that with only 33 neurologists in Ireland, Mongolia has more than Ireland has, despite having fewer inhabitants!
+(Mongolia has approximately 1 million fewer inhabitants than Ireland).
 She begged the question why people in Ireland are not angry at how few and bad neurological services are because in other countries like France for example, people would go out and protest against bad services.

-From my own memory of living in Belgium, I know people are going out on the street in protest, because you really can achieve much by doing so.
+From my own memory of living in Belgium, I know people are going out on the street in protest because you really can achieve much by doing so.
 Irish people tend to be couch or pub-protesters… good at talking about it, no good at all in actually protesting on the street to make their voices heard.
-I myself have asked Irish friends why they’re not interested in protesting in the street, and “it’s just the way it is, we don’t really do much when things go wrong.”
+I have asked Irish friends why they’re not interested in protesting in the street, and “it’s just the way it is, we don’t really do much when things go wrong.”
 Sure, whenever Budget Day arrives, there are a few protest marches but no more than 5 because by then “because it’s not going to change anything anyway.”

-Professor Hardiman begged people to get angry, and with her approval, I am and will be angry at how bad neurological services are.
-When I go for my neurological checkup, I am angry when I see carers with their severely disabled people sitting in motorized wheelchairs, having to travel 260km to come by car or train, all the way from Donegal in the north-west of Ireland to Dublin… for a 30min checkup.
+Professor Hardiman begged people to get angry, and with her approval, I am and will be mad at how bad neurological services are.
+When I go for my neurological checkup, I am angry when I see carers with their severely disabled people sitting in motorized wheelchairs, having to travel 260km to come by car or train, all the way from Donegal in the northwest of Ireland to Dublin… for a 30min checkup.
 After a those few minutes with their consultant, they face another 3h drive home.